-The results, published in the journal Cell Metabolism, shed light on the true effects artificial sweeteners have on the brain, in particular regulating appetite and altering taste perceptions.
+The results, published in the journal Cell Metabolism, shed light on the true effects artificial sweeteners have on the brain, in altering taste perceptions.
 It’s a complex mechanism involved in the reward centre of the brain that could explain why you may be gaining weight after consuming artificial sweetened products.

 “After chronic exposure to a diet that contained the artificial sweetener sucralose, we saw that animals began eating a lot more,” said Associate Professor Neely.
 When the reward centre measures sweetness in the food, if it doesn’t find a similar increase in energy coming into the body, the brain “will demand more energy”.